-It would hardly be a lie to say that Stranger Things Season 5 is drawing closer now that the Duffer brothers are back in the writer’s room, but the fifth and final season in the hit Netflix television series is still likely a few years from release.
+It would hardly be a lie to say that Stranger Things Season 5 is drawing closer, but the fifth and final season in the hit Netflix television series is still likely a few years from release.

 Related: ‘Stranger Things’ Star Discusses Character Death Ahead of Season 5 Release

-Fortunately, Eleven comes to her rescue and defeats Vecna, but it all seems a little too late as Max falls into a coma.
-Following her (temporary) victory over Vecna, Eleven desperately searches for Max’s “consciousness” — her unconscious body is in the hospital — in the featureless black void where she’s usually able to connect with the minds of others, but is distraught to learn that she’s nowhere to be found.
+Fortunately, Eleven comes to her rescue and defeats Vecna, but it all seems a little too late as Max falls into a coma of some kind.
+Following her (temporary) victory over Vecna, Eleven desperately searches for Max’s “consciousness” — her unconscious body is in the hospital — in the featureless black void where she’s usually able to connect with the minds of others, but is distraught to learn that Max is nowhere to be found.

 Max, it seems, is either in a supernatural coma, or she’s already dead, and her body is simply still breathing.